PandersPanda/DATA2410-snake/README.md

   >````
   > They are however, not very smart and tends to die pretty fast if they achieve some length.
 A simple check to choose
   > a new direction if it can anticipate collision is added but more than not it will just choose a random direction if
   > it thinks it will collide and trap itself.
+A pathing algorithm could help with this however, it will require this
+  > algorithm to run everytime the snake moves which can take a toll on the client performance.
+Another solution would
+  > be to use machine learning to improve the bots.
+However, we have not been diving into AI and machinelearning in
+  > this course, hence, we really did not consider implementing an AI bot for this project.
 - [x] Add a persistent high-score list with a database backend.
 Note that high-score lists can be fairly hard to keep from being hacked (I've tried!).
 Some intelligent notes on why that is, and a possible solution would be an interesting read.